Act respecting the laicity of the State: Criticism

-The ban has worried some conservative Muslims who consider face covering a necessary part of their religion and have defined the move as Islamophobia.
+The ban has worried some Muslims who consider female veiling a necessary part of their religion, defining the move as Islamophobia.
+The ban also worried Sikh men, who would be unable to wear their religious headgear.
+There were calls for criticism, arguing that the bill unfairly targets specific religions rather than all of them.
+This argument arises because some religious garments are easier to remove or hide under regular clothing such as crosses used in Christianity compared to turbans, hijabs, and burqas.
 Prime Minister Justin Trudeau spoke out against it.
 Several scholars have also criticised the ban.
 The ban was challenged by the Canadian Civil Liberties Association and the National Council of Canadian Muslims in the Quebec Superior Court.
 Meanwhile, the Parti Québécois (PQ) and the Coalition Avenir Québec (CAQ) argued the ban was not extensive enough.
-Some journalists accused Couillard of supporting the ban for “perceived political advantage,” while a majority of the general public expressed their support for this move.
+Some journalists accused Couillard of supporting the ban for "perceived political advantage", while a majority of the general public expressed their support for this move.

 Public opinion

-With regard to public opinion, an October 27 Ipsos poll found that 76 per cent of Quebecers backed Bill 62, with 24 per cent opposing it.
-The same survey found the 68 per cent of Canadians in general supported a law similar to Bill 62 in their part of Canada.
-An October 27 Angus Reid Institute poll found that 70 per cent Canadians outside of Quebec supported "legislation similar to Bill 62" where they lived in the country, with 30 per cent opposing it.
+With regard to public opinion, a 2017 Ipsos poll found that 76 percent of Quebecers backed Bill 62, with 24 percent opposing it.
+The same survey found that 68 percent of Canadians, in general, supported a law similar to Bill 62 in their part of Canada.
+A 2017 Angus Reid Institute poll found that 70 percent of Canadians outside of Quebec supported "legislation similar to Bill 62" where they lived in the country, with 30 percent opposing it.

 Court challenges

-Several legal challenges were filed against the law and a judge ruled that the face-covering ban cannot be applicable while analysis by another court, because of irreversible injury it may cause some women of the Muslim faith.
+Several legal challenges were filed against the law and a judge ruled that the face-covering ban cannot be applicable while analyzed by another court, because of the irreversible injury it may cause some women of the Muslim faith.
 Another judge granted an injunction on that section questioned in court by the National Council of Canadian Muslims with the participation of the Canadian Civil Liberties Association.
 In the judgment of the court, said section contravenes the freedoms guaranteed by the Quebec Charter of Human Rights and Freedoms, and the Canadian Charter of Rights and Freedoms.

-The Quebec Liberal Party government confirmed that it would not appeal that suspension of the key article of its Religious Neutrality Act.
+The Quebec Liberal Party government confirmed that it would not appeal the suspension of the key article of its Religious Neutrality Act.
 The Government of Quebec preferred to wait for a judgement on the substance and constitutionality of the law.

 If the Liberal government had been re-elected in the general election on October 1, 2018, Premier Philippe Couillard said he would be ready to go to the Supreme Court of Canada, if necessary, to defend Bill 62.
-From his previous comments on the matter, Couillard was not likely to preserve the face covering ban by invoking section 33 of the Canadian Charter of Rights and Freedoms, the notwithstanding clause.
-Couillard stated that his government, in passing Bill 62, did not use the notwithstanding clause by design, asserting that the court would uphold his government’s limited ban as reasonable and justified.
+From his previous comments on the matter, Couillard was not likely to preserve the face covering the ban by invoking section 33 of the Canadian Charter of Rights and Freedoms, the notwithstanding clause.
+Couillard stated that his government, in passing Bill 62, did not use the notwithstanding clause by design, asserting that the court would uphold his government's limited ban as reasonable and justified.